karelbondan/Wolf/README.md

 8. Voice commands
 9. User interface
 10. Play video on YouTube & music on YT Music based on user search
+11. Shut down and restart system
-11. Always listen in background, user can call Wolf by using "wake up phrase"
+12. Always listen in background, user can call Wolf by using "wake up phrase"

 ### Current state